Nanoissuperior/Simple-Nano-Node-Script/README.md

 # Simple Nano Node Script
 ### A script to setup a nano node

 Following docs.nano.org guide to setup a node can be confusing for some.
-This script will install server requirements, pull the latest docker image and download a synced ledger with some nice feedback along the way.
+This script will setup a nano node from start to finish.
+It will install server requirements, pull the latest docker image and download a synced ledger with some nice feedback along the way.
 (Script based on Ubuntu Server running as a sudo user)

+It is advised that you run this on a fresh installation of Ubuntu, please check node requirements shown below

 1) git clone
 2) `chmod +x nodesetup.sh`